 A Food Processor

-For those in need of something reliable to handle casual use—like making the occasional batch of fruity, super-stable whipped cream or homemade digestive biscuits—I've been very happy with my Cuisinart 14-Cup Food Processor.
+For those in need of something reliable to handle casual use—like making the occasional batch of fruity, super-stable whipped cream or homemade digestive biscuits—I've been very happy with my Cuisinart 14-Cup Food Processor, which also made it onto our list of recommended models.

 Whether you're making a rhubarb crisp or tiramisu, a two-quart baking dish (usually measuring seven by 11 inches, or else eight by 10 inches) is the perfect size for most baking projects.
-It can be great to have a three-quart (nine- by 13-inch) dish for parties and family gatherings, but otherwise, I've found three quarts of anything to be a lot to consume before it goes mushy or stale.
+It can be great to have a three-quart baking dish (nine by 13 inches) for parties and family gatherings, but otherwise, I've found three quarts of anything to be a lot to consume before it goes mushy or stale.

 Simple Pyrex is my favorite (can't beat that accompanying lid!), but cobblers, crisps, and puddings do just fine in heavy stoneware as well.
 (Note that the listed measurements of the Creuset dish include the handles and far outer walls; the interior is just about seven by 11 inches.)